kyma-project/kyma/docs/kyma/04-04-use-your-own-domain.md

 ## Prepare the GKE cluster

 1. Select a name for your cluster.
-Set the cluster name and the name of your GCP project as environment variables.
+Set the cluster name, the name of your GCP project, and the zone you want to deploy to as environment variables.
 Run:
     ```
     export CLUSTER_NAME={CLUSTER_NAME_YOU_WANT}
     export GCP_PROJECT={YOUR_GCP_PROJECT}